Overstaying a visa in Australia

 What to consider

-If you believe you may have overstayed or are at risk of overstaying, consider these factors:
+People who believe they may have overstayed or are at risk of overstaying often think about a range of factors:

-• Check your visa grant letter and confirm your exact expiry date
+• people often locate their visa grant letter to confirm the exact expiry date

-• Understand whether you can apply for a new visa while still in Australia
+• people often look into whether a new visa can be applied for while still in Australia

-• Consider whether visa cancellation or deportation Australia could be consequences of extended overstaying
+• people often think about whether visa cancellation or deportation Australia could be consequences of extended overstaying

-• Determine whether you're eligible for alternative visas or a bridging arrangement
+• people often look into whether they are eligible for alternative visas or a bridging arrangement

-• Keep records of all your visa documents and correspondence
+• people often keep records of their visa documents and correspondence

-• Consider seeking advice from an immigration lawyer before your visa expires
+• people often seek advice from an immigration lawyer at a stage connected to visa expiry

-Staying beyond your authorised period can impact your ability to apply for future visas and may create barriers to returning to Australia later.
+Staying beyond an authorised period can affect a person's ability to apply for future visas and may create barriers to returning to Australia later.

 What you can do next and how LawConnect can help